 While research is urgently needed to provide new solutions to curb AMR, the transfer from research to innovation remains particularly challenging.
 In addition to the classical barriers to innovation (networking, Intellectual property issues, funding valley, lack of understanding of the market and route to translation from academic researchers...), the transfer to innovation faces additional challenges in AMR research, such as the low return in investment in developing of antimicrobials, which is a barrier to industry investment.
 In order to avoid the rapid development of resistance against new treatments, new therapeutic solutions are often safeguarded and restricted to clinical cases which do not respond to classical treatments.
-For these reasons, the development of antimicrobials may not appear attractive to pharmaceutical companies, and a real economic risk exists for the SMEs who are still the biggest contributors to innovation in the development of pre-clinical antimicrobial agents35.
-In addition to drug development, innovation is critical in the field of diagnostics and surveillance as well as for the prevention of AMR, where, for example, the creation of new techniques could be developed to combat drug resistance in drug hotspots such as wastewater treatment plans.
-The progress of artificial intelligence (AI), big data mining and cloud computing may also facilitate the analysis of surveillance data in real-time and promote the exchange of information to facilitate timely clinical decision making in human and veterinary medicine.
-The candidate partnership One Health AMR aims to address the innovation priorities in each of the thematic areas (table 5).
+For these reasons, the development of antimicrobials may not appear attractive to pharmaceutical companies, and a real economic risk exists for the SMEs who are still the biggest contributors to innovation in the development of pre-clinical antimicrobial agents39.
+In addition to drug development, innovation is critical in the field of diagnostics, surveillance and interventions where new techniques could be developed to combat drug resistance in drug hotspots, such as wastewater treatment plans.
+Big data mining and cloud computing will facilitate the storage, the analysis and the exchange of surveillance data.
+The progress of artificial intelligence (AI) will offer new possibilities to support the prescription of antimicrobials.
+In particular, artificial intelligence will favour the real time integration of surveillance and diagnostics data that, in turn, will support the development of new applications and software to facilitate clinical decision making.
+In therapeutics, bioinformatic tools will assist the design of new therapeutic molecules based on the 3D structure of the cellular targets.
+The development of in silico methods and in-vitro models (such as organoids) recapitulating specific or multiple pathophysiological disease states will support the prediction of the effectiveness and toxicity of candidate drugs.
+Such developments could maximise the chance for a drug entering a clinical trial to succeed, and decrease the use of animal models.
+Considering that individual behaviour or structural components constitute important drivers of AMR, the EUP OH AMR will also encourage the development of social innovation, such as the development of new organisation model for agriculture or health care, new distribution model of antimicrobials or new economic models that favour drug manufacturers with good pollution control.

+EUP OH AMR aims to address the innovation priorities in each of the thematic areas (table 5).
 In addition, specific actions, will be undertaken during the life of the partnership to encourage and facilitate the uptake of research results by innovators (measures encouraging the participation of private companies in funded projects, activities favouring the exchange of results and the uptake of research results among others).

-35 World Health Organization (2021), Antibacterial agents in clinical and preclinical development: an overview and analysis, ISBN 978-92-4-004765-5
+39 World Health Organization (2021), Antibacterial agents in clinical and preclinical development: an overview and analysis, ISBN 978-92-4-004765-5